MicrosoftDocs/MIMDocs/MIMDocs/pam/high-availability-disaster-recovery-considerations-bastion-environment.md

 # High availability and disaster recovery considerations for the bastion environment
 This article describes considerations for high availability and disaster recovery when deploying Active Directory Domain Services (AD DS) and Microsoft Identity Manager 2016 (MIM) for Privileged Access Management (PAM).

 Enterprises focus on high availability and disaster recover for workloads in Windows Server, SQL Server, and Active Directory.
 But the reliable availability of the bastion environment for Privileged Access Management is also important.
 The bastion environment is a critical part of the organization's IT infrastructure, as users interact with its components in order to take on administrative roles.
-For more information on high availability in general, please see the white paper [Microsoft High Availability Overview](http://download.microsoft.com/download/3/B/5/3B51A025-7522-4686-AA16-8AE2E536034D/Microsoft%20High%20Availability%20Strategy%20White%20Paper.doc).
+For more information on high availability in general, you can download the white paper [Microsoft High Availability Overview](http://download.microsoft.com/download/3/B/5/3B51A025-7522-4686-AA16-8AE2E536034D/Microsoft%20High%20Availability%20Strategy%20White%20Paper.doc).

 ## High availability and disaster recovery scenarios